Jonny-Burkholder/gorilla-mux-example-api/README.md

 via HTTP GET request by pure URI path variable.
 This will return users by ID.
 So, format should be localhost:8000/users/001 NOT localhost:8000/users/jeff

-Queries can also be reached by URL encoding.
+Client can also search using URI query string.
 For instance, to search by first name, use localhost:8000/users/?first=jeff, or last name with ?last=bezos.
 A query of localhost:8000/users returns all users, while users/ returns 404.